lucas-versini/Denoising-score-matching-for-diffusion-models/Paper_experiments/README.md

 ## Folder structure

 The folder names are fairly self-explanatory, and many scripts are similar to those in the original repositories.
-Here are some of the key modifications we made:
+Here are some of the modifications we made:

 - `models/__init__.py`
 Implemented additional schedulers for the sigma parameter.